 EV ownership in the Philippines

-Almost all major urban cities in the Philippines, be it Metro Manila, Davao, or Cebu, are seeing more and more EVs hitting the road.
+Almost all major urban cities in the Philippines, including Metro Manila, Davao, and Cebu, are seeing an increasing number of EVs hitting the road.
 The capital leads the EV adaptation race, thanks to better charging infrastructure and road network.

-Further, on any given day, one can easily spot hybrid cars, battery-powered SUVs, and e-jeepneys running across provinces like Laguna and Pampanga, which are benefiting from local policies encouraging electric mobility.
+Furthermore, on any given day, one can easily spot hybrid cars, battery-powered SUVs, and e-jeepneys running across provinces like Laguna and Pampanga, which are benefiting from local policies that encourage electric mobility.

 Government support for EV ownership

-The government of the Philippines is taking all major efforts to make EV ownership financially viable and attractive for Filipinos.
+The Philippine government is making significant efforts to make EV ownership financially viable and attractive for Filipinos.
 For instance, the Electric Vehicle Development Act (EVDA) necessitates zero import duties & reserved parking spaces for EVs, along with mandatory charging stations in buildings.

 With this increase in EV usage comes a rising demand for specialised insurance tailored to the unique needs of these eco-friendly machines.
-Read along as we’ll soon be discussing the same in detail.
+Read along, as we’ll soon discuss this in detail.

 EV insurance - An overview

 What is EV insurance?
 It is a specialised type of motor vehicle insurance that is designed to cover the distinct risks and repair needs of an electric vehicle.
-So, in addition to the general car requirement, EV insurance offers protection against charging equipment, battery life, and software systems.
+In addition to the general car requirement, EV insurance provides protection against damage to charging equipment, battery degradation, and software malfunctions.

 Traditional car & EV insurance

 By traditional car, we mean the ones with internal combustion engines (ICE) and powered by fuel.
 Now, compared to ICE vehicles, EVs have a more complicated build and therefore are expensive to repair.
-They carry several high-tech components like digital control systems, lithium batteries, etc. This core difference affects the structure and pricing of the EV insurance policy.
+They carry several high-tech components, including digital control systems and lithium batteries.
+This core difference affects the structure and pricing of the EV insurance policy.

 For a detailed comparison between EV and ICE car insurance, check out the table below -